Source code for muse.constraints

 However, these quantities are dimensionless.
 They do no have timeslices, assets, or

-The crux is to translates from MUSE's data-structures to a consistent dimensionless
+The crux is to translate from MUSE's data-structures to a consistent dimensionless

 format.